cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.tex.md

 How to get tokens?

 - **Gifts**.
 There are 100 TEULs allocated as a gift to Cosmos, Ethereum and Urbtit communities.
 This is 43.3% of `euler-5` Genesis supply.
 You can check your balance using `cyberdcli`, cyber.page app, cyb-virus extension just by adding your address (cyber.page) for checking, or by importing your private key (for ethereum), or seed phrase (for cosmos) to CLI and extension.
-Also, you can use Ledger device for cyber.page app and CLI.
-The gifting mechanism explained in the [launch-kit repo]().
+Also, you can use Ledger device at [cyber.page](cyber.page) app and CLI.
+The gifting rules defined in the [whitepaper]().
+The gifting mechanism is implemented in [launch kit]() repo.

 - **Faucet**.
 We want to test the production auction app in `euler-5` and this is a great opportunity for creating faucet based on this app.
 You can buy GOL tokens and claim EULs for playing.
 We expect a low price for it, so you can fill your stake by Szhabos and uAtoms.

 - **Takeoff round**.
 You can get tokens if you will participate in takeoff round.
 There are 100 TEULs allocated for takeoff round participators in `euler-5`.
-It will drop at the end of takeoff round and this is 43,3% of Genesis supply, so it should be hot in the end.
+It will distributed at the end of takeoff round and this is 43,3% of Genesis supply, so it should be hot in the end.

 - **Be a validator**.
 You can earn tokens through inflation as a validator.
 The `euler-4` validators will get 20 TEULs in `euler-5` for their support.